AyaAbdelSlam/Would-You-Rather-React-NanoDegree/README.md

 The `_DATA.js` file represents a fake database and methods that let you access the data.
 The `API.js` file represents the data access layer to call the Database.

+## OverView
+- the App helps you practice Redux in Real React Application
+- The Application allows you to post a question and can mainly view sum of the results.
+Also, allows you to submit an answer and View user leader board.

 Reminder to Just run the command `npm install` before coding.

 ## Views Structure